Wireless millimeterwave electro-optics on thin film lithium niobate: Results

 Apart from traveling-wave electro-optic modulators, cavity-based modulators play a pivotal role in advancing mmWave photonics.
-By enabling optical photons to make multiple round-trips within the cavity, these modulators significantly enhance photon-photon interaction probability compared to single-pass configurations.
-In particular, cavity-based modulation schemes enable applications such as electro-optic transduction~\cite{doi:10.1126/sciadv.aar4994} and ultra-sensitive field sensing~\cite{ma_integrated_2024} even under weak mmWave illumination.
-Under strong mmWave illumination, the generated photons can interact multiple times with the mmWave photons, leading to cascaded sideband generation and resulting in the formation of an optical frequency comb.
+By enabling optical photons to make multiple round-trips within the cavity, these modulators significantly enhance the photon-photon interaction probability compared to single-pass configurations.
+In addition, our findings on the antenna-transmission line reflection coefficient enable us to design a mmWave cavity, where the external coupling rate can be engineered through the antenna design, and the electro-optic interaction is further enhanced by multiple round-trips of mmWave photons within the cavity.
+In particular, cavity-based modulation schemes enable applications such as electro-optic transduction~\cite{holzgrafe2020cavity, mckenna2020cryogenic, doi:10.1126/sciadv.aar4994} and ultra-sensitive field sensing~\cite{ma_integrated_2024} even under weak mmWave illumination.
+Under strong mmWave illumination, the generated photons can interact multiple times with the mmWave photons, leading to cascaded sideband generation and resulting in the formation of an optical frequency comb~\cite{rueda2019resonant, zhuang2023electro, zhang2025ultrabroadband}.